gansky770/K8sRedisExercise/README.md

      stable network identity .

   - #### We use [Configmap](https://kubernetes.io/docs/concepts/configuration/configmap/) to mount, configure and manage the redis configuration file - redis.conf
-   - To achieve  security enabled mode we set the  **protected-mode yes**
+   - To achieve  security enabled mode, we set the  **protected-mode yes** in redis.conf file.
+   - To achieve debug mode ,we set the **loglevel debug** in redis.conf